-By following the "route of enquiry", it is suggested that 'Where I go and what I do', may be the most effective starting point for groups, particularly those of a younger age, and helped build shared context for the themes.

-This helps participants to start with talking about what comes most naturally to them, and then more specific themes and ideas can cascade from these broader conversations.
+- 'Where I go and what I do', may be the most effective starting point for groups, particularly those of a younger age, and helped build shared context for the themes. - In discussing themes, by following this "route of enquiry", participants start with talking about what comes most naturally to them, and then more specific themes and ideas can cascade from these broader conversations. - Bearing in mind, the emerging priorities for action may span multiple themes.